mohakgoel-data/Reinforce_Club-SST/Build_Day(Gesture_Control_Gaming)/Krishna Sharma/README.md

 The script can be easily customized to suit your needs:

 * **Change the control key:** Modify the `_key` variable to use a different keyboard key.
-For example, to use the 'up' arrow key, change the line to `_key = "up"`.
+For example, to use the 'up' arrow key, change the line to `_key = Key.up`.

-* **Adjust blink sensitivity:** The `threshold` parameter in the `is_blinking` function controls the blink sensitivity.
+* **Adjust blink sensitivity:** The `_threshold` parameter controls the blink sensitivity.
 You can experiment with different values if the detection is too sensitive or not sensitive enough.

 * **Display the live camera feed:** The line `cv2.imshow("Livefeed", frame)` is commented out.
 If you want to see what the camera is detecting, you can uncomment this line.